108mk/108mk/README.md

 - :dart: One of the long-term goals is to understand the power and limitations of the computational complexity class BQP, i.e., the set of problems having a  polynomial time Quantum algorithm.
 - Some Open problems in Quantum Complexity theory:

-  > $P\neq BQP:$ It is conjecture that Quantumess add power to computation.
+  > $P\neq BQP:$ It is conjecture that Quantumess adds power to computation.
 Still, there is no formal proof for it.

   > $BQP\not\subset NP$: It is conjectured that the power of Quantum Turing Machine and Non-deterministic Turing Machine are not comparable.
 It is known to hold true in the oracle/relativized model.
-Still, there is no real-world problem that is in BQP but not in NP.
-Any such discovery will be a breakthrough (at least twice as big as FACTORING.)

 - ⭐ A part-time programmer.
 Trying to learn a bit of creative thinking via Dynamic Programming [😅].
 See if these [codes](https://github.com/108mk/E0-225_Design_and_Analysis_of_Algorithms.git) are relevant.